Gateway (character): Fictional character biography

-Much of Gateway's past remains a mystery to this day, including where exactly he was born and even his name.
+Much of Gateway's past remains a mystery, including his name and place of birth.
 He is an Aboriginal Australian man who appears to have grown up in the Outback.

 He serves the criminal group the Reavers in repayment for an undisclosed favor they did him.
 As extra assurance of his loyalty, they threaten to destroy an Aboriginal holy place if he betrays them.
 They call him "Gateway" in reference to his ability to create gateways between two points in space.
 Some time later, the X-Men appear in the Outback and attack the Reavers' headquarters.
 Though Gateway helps the Reavers Skullbuster, Bonebreaker, and Pretty Boy escape, the X-Men realize he is not a Reaver.

 The X-Men take up residence in the Reavers' former hideout, and Gateway begins voluntarily using his powers to assist them.
-Initially, since he seems unable or unwilling to speak, Psylocke uses her telepathic powers to communicate to Gateway where the X-Men wish to go.
+Initially, since he seems unable or unwilling to speak, Psylocke uses her telepathy to communicate to Gateway where the X-Men wish to go.
 However, they soon realize he always knows their desired destination without being told.
-He also used the Dreamtime to observe the start of the corruption of the X-Men's ally, Madelyne Pryor, by Limbo demons, and choose not to intervene nor alert any of the X-Men to the growing danger in their backyard just because that was not his purpose in the scheme of things.

-When Gateway teleported the female X-Men to the Hollywood Mall in Los Angeles, their unusual arrival was noticed by Jubilee, an orphaned teenage mallrat, who happened to be a mutant herself.
-Admiring the four beautiful ladies, Jubilee secretly followed them the entire day and was eventually rescued by them from a bunch of mutant hunters.
-When Gateway transported the X-women back to Australia, he deliberately left his portal open longer than necessary.
-Jubilee saw this and jumped through after them, finding herself welcomed by Gateway.
-He then pointed her to a secret hide-out underneath the Reavers’ base and for some time Jubilee lived right under the X-Men's noses without them noticing.